JahsiasWhite/AudioShape/README.md

 21. Add a cleanup when the app first starts.
 To see if there were any songs that weren't somehow deleted

 999 Easy file/song sharing

-#### EFFECTS TO ADD

-Filter (Tone.Filter): You can use filters to remove or emphasize certain frequencies in your audio.
-Tone.js offers various filter types, including lowpass, highpass, bandpass, and more. const filter = new Tone.Filter(200, 'lowpass').toDestination();

-Compressor (Tone.Compressor): Compressors are used to control the dynamic range of audio signals, making loud sounds quieter and quiet sounds louder. const compressor = new Tone.Compressor(-30, 3).toDestination();

-Distortion (Tone.Distortion): Distortion effects add harmonics and alter the timbre of an audio signal.
-You can control parameters like distortion type and amount. const distortion = new Tone.Distortion(0.4).toDestination();

-Chorus (Tone.Chorus): Chorus effects create a thicker and richer sound by modulating the pitch of the audio signal. const chorus = new Tone.Chorus(4, 2.5, 0.5).toDestination();